Skip to main content

 Go to 111.nhs.ukor call 111

-Take the amlodipine packet or leaflet inside it, plus any remaining medicine, with you.
+Bring the amlodipine packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Page last reviewed: 18 February 2022